SLACube/slacube-daq-tutorial/README.md

 Notes:
 - Be caution about using file globing `*.h5` on `$SLACUBE_DROPBOX`.
 The command **DOES NOT** check for incremental update.
-In practice, only analyze the files you need.
+In practice only analyze the files you need.
 - The outputs are stored in `$SLACUBE_DROPBOX/ped_mon`.
 The `plot` command will use it by default.
 Alternatively, you may specify a `ped_mon` directory.